 For a fragrant addition to an herb garden or flower border, Spanish lavender (Lavandula stoechas) is hard to beat.
-Sometimes called "rabbit ears" because of the shape of its bloom spike, Spanish lavender grows in U.S. Department of Agriculture plant hardiness zones 7 through 9 and is adaptable to most conditions, including hot, humid weather.
+Sometimes called "rabbit ears" because of the shape of its bloom spike, Spanish lavender is a perennial in U.S. Department of Agriculture plant hardiness zones 7 through 9 and is adaptable to most conditions, including hot, humid weather.
 This is an easy-to-grow plant that only needs some basic care at planting and a bit of extra care and pruning to keep it doing well.

 Sow Spanish lavender seeds indoors during the winter in a lightweight, soil-less mix or fine vermiculite to ensure good drainage.
-Seeds germinate in about two weeks; keep seedlings in a sunny spot and water them whenever the top of the mix is slightly dry.
+Seeds germinate in about two weeks.
+Keep seedlings in a sunny spot and water them whenever the top of the mix is slightly dry.

-When weather warms and temperature stays above about 60 degrees Fahrenheit, harden off seedlings by moving them into a partially shaded, sheltered spot for a week or two before planting.
+When the weather warms and the temperature stays above about 60 degrees Fahrenheit, harden off seedlings by moving them into a partially shaded, sheltered spot for a week or two before planting.
 For less fuss, purchase Spanish lavender seedlings for planting directly in the ground.

 Mature plants are bushy and 1 1/2 to 3 feet tall, so space them about 18 to 24 inches apart to give plants room to fill out without crowding.
-Spanish lavender grows in a container, but choose one that has one or more drainage holes, and never leave the saucer filled with water.
+Spanish lavender also grows well in a container, but choose one that has one or more drainage holes, and never leave the saucer filled with water.